martin12333/Readable-Lisp-S-expressions/common-lisp-tutorial.md

 ASDF
 ----

 You'll need Another System Definition Facility (asdf), which is usually included in your Common Lisp implementation.
-If you don't already have it, you can download it here:  http://common-lisp.net/project/asdf/
+Many Linux distributions include asdf; just install package "cl-asdf".
+(Fedora, Debian, and Ubuntu are all known to include cl-asdf, and there are probably more that do as well.)
+If you don't already have asdf, you can download it here:  http://common-lisp.net/project/asdf/

 The clisp of Cygwin does not (as of this writing) include asdf.
 For that, download the asdf.lisp file, then install asdf on clisp for this user by doing: